 Matus Lanyi

 Matúš Lányi is a star among the emerging Eastern European artists of the post-Berlin Wall generation.
-Defying a simple classification, he is both, a daring modernist in his subject and attitude as well as a traditionalist with superb drafting skills- an inheritor of Andy Warhol's esthetic values, audaciousness and faith.
+Defying a simple classification, he is both, a daring modernist in his subject and attitude as well as a traditionalist with superb drafting skills- an heir to Andy Warhol's esthetic values, audaciousness and faith.
+Since the outset Lanyi has worked in a variety of media - from painting through sculpture, kinetic art, conceptual pieces using computer technology and organic matter to earth art, grouped in series.

 IHS series

-Devotional and sacral objects served as the main inspiration for Lányi’s IHS (Iesus Hominum Salvator) series oils, including Bikini, Crucify Me, and the Kiss presented at this year’s Scope Miami Beach.
+Devotional and sacral objects served as the main inspiration for Lányi’s IHS (Iesus Hominum Salvator) series oils, including Bikini, Crucify Me, Car, and the Kiss.
 Faithful to the objects’ artistry, Lányi uses his impeccable skills replicating their ornamental details and embellishments to create new banal every day objects of purely profane function.
 The objective is not to deprive original objects of their spiritual function, but to illustrate the way the contemporary consumer assigns spiritual prominence to such common objects and worships them.

 In his work, Lányi draws on the same strong Slovak spiritual and iconographic tradition that impacted Andy Warhol -whose religious parents immigrated from the region -recall Warhol’s Gold Marilyn and over 100 “Last Supper” paintings in his estate.
 (See Dillenberg, Jane D, The Religious Art of Andy Warhol, 1998; )